kbochanski/kbochanski/README.md

 - writing applications for business process automation ❤️ FastAPI + React

-- ensuring quality products by following a test-driven approach - pytest/tox/coverage reports for python, vitest/cypress for typescript
+- ensuring quality products by following a test-driven approach - pytest/tox/coverage reports for python, vitest/playwright for typescript

-- writing high level design documents (HLDs) in order to ensure any product I work on is justified and optimally designed to best meet the needs of the business
+- writing high level design documents in order to ensure any product I work on is justified and optimally designed to best meet the needs of the business